Digital Marketing Trends

 www.example.com/product-a

-Using this method you can list as many products as you want in any categories without putting the category name in the URL.
+Using this method you can list as many products as you want in any category without putting the category name in the URL.
 However, if you want to keep the category in the URL, you need to select a URL and point canonical tags from other pages to it.
 You can then add canonical tags from the category URL to the product-only URL.

 Layered Navigation

 Problem: In most e-commerce sites, layered navigation is used with categories to make it more user-friendly.
-There can be many filters for layered navigation like: Size, Price, Discount, Color, Manufacturer etc. Here are some examples showing how URLs change when these filters are applied:
+There can be many filters for layered navigation like: Size, Price, Discount, Color, Manufacturer, etc. Here are some examples showing how URLs change when these filters are applied:

 www.example.com/category-1?sort=a&filter=a